ShortestPathLab/posthoc/docs/3-getting started/concepts/search-trace.md

+---
+sidebar_position: 1
+---

 # Search Trace

-_Version 1.0.4_
+_Version 1.0.5_

 The Search Trace is the input provided to the path finding visualizer in the form of a JSON file.
-It is a description file containing two parts the [render](#render-definition) and the _eventList_.
-The eventList is the results for each step of execution for the path finding algorithm.
+It is a description file containing two parts the [render](#render-definition) and the `events`.
+The events is the results for each step of execution for the path finding algorithm.
 While the _render_ details how these events should be displayed.

 The structure of the Search Trace is defined as below,